Read on to find out all about Red Aquarium Plants! These beautiful varieties will surely make your aquascape pop with vibrancy.

 Botanical Name: Ammania senegalensis

 Copper Leaf Ammania has some color variations.
-But with the right lighting and proper nutritive care, it can turn into a beautiful brick red.
+But with the right lighting and proper nutritive care, you can turn these into beautiful brick red aquarium plants.
 The wavy patterns of this plant look best as a mid-ground to your aquarium.
-It grows best in high lighting, CO2, and with rich fertilization.

 9. Red Devil